<aside> <img src="/icons/home_lightgray.svg" alt="/icons/home_lightgray.svg" width="40px" /> Home

 Reciprocity

-About me, Anna-Marie, & contact
+About Anna-Marie & contact

 </aside>

-<aside> <img src="/icons/feather_red.svg" alt="/icons/feather_red.svg" width="40px" /> MY INTENTIONS AND COMMITMENTS
+<aside> <img src="/icons/feather_green.svg" alt="/icons/feather_green.svg" width="40px" /> MY INTENTIONS AND COMMITMENTS

 1. To hold each circle member as unique, whole, complex, and of equal worth.